Icelandic funeral: Obituary

 It is customary to announce death through an obituary in a national Icelandic newspaper.
 Obituaries in Iceland are similar to death notices in European and American newspapers in that they can be about anyone and are written by acquaintances or family of the deceased.
 These are not written by journalists or reserved for the most important figures in society.
-One particular newspaper, MorgunblaÐiÐ, is often read solely for the obituaries, which is considered a cultural institution.
+One particular newspaper, Morgunblaðið, is often read solely for the obituariese, which is considered a cultural institution.

-Post-Mortem Photography
+Post-mortem photography

 The practice of post mortem photography began in Iceland before the end of the 19th century.
 From 1900 to 1940 there was a great increase in post mortem photography and funeral procession photography.
 It is unclear exactly when and how the custom originated.
 However, it is clear that in Europe and the Nordic countries post mortem photography was practiced at the same time Icelanders were studying photography abroad.
 In these countries, the practice of post mortem photography dates back many centuries.
 These funeral procession photographs in Iceland showed that it was common practice for the local population to attend the funeral and wake.
 After 1940 these types of professional photos and photos of large funeral processions occur less frequently in collections as there was less social involvement in ceremonies of death.
 The task of photographing the deceased transferred to amateur photographers, relatives, or the general public.
 Originally the photographs would show the corpse lying in his/her own bed or in the coffin at home during the wake.
 The body occupies a large amount of the picture frame and flowers or wreaths are placed around the coffin or on the chest of the deceased.